(Reading Time: 5 minutes)

 3. Working Conditions

-Many employees have come to expect that “working from home” will be a normal feature of working life, at least part of the time.
+Many candidates have come to expect that “working from home” will be a normal feature of working life, at least part of the time.
 A related expectation is that their performance will be assessed based on what they accomplish and not on simply “being present”.
 They expect to not be micromanaged but assigned broad goals and be left to attain their goals independently in the best way that they see fit.
 If a new position doesn’t clearly offer this new reality, candidates are less interested in applying for it.

 This kind of pandemic-related effect has occurred before.